MightySignal/slackiq/README.md

 First, set up any number of Slack Incoming Webhooks [from your Slack](https://slack.com/services/new/incoming-webhook).

-Then, call the code below when your application launches to configure all of the webhooks to which you will post.
+Then, you only need to call the `Slackiq::configure` method when your application launches to configure all of the webhooks to which you want to post.
 If you're using Rails, create an initializer at `config/initializers/slackiq.rb`.
-You only need to call one method (`Slackiq.configure(hash_of_your_webhooks)`).
-Here's a sample:
+Here's an example:

 ```
 Slackiq.configure( main: 'https://hooks.slack.com/services/HA298HF2/ALSKF2451/lknsaHHA2323KKDKND',